AnthonyTGarrett/popular_streaming/README.md

 ## Project Overview

 This is a full-stack web application that allows the users to search for tv shows and movies that are streaming across many services.
 The user can login to save their own watch list and list of previously watched shows.
-While the user is logged in, the app will highlight shows that have been seen and are on the current watchlist.
+While the user is logged in, the app will highlight shows that have been seen and are on the current watch list.

 ## Tech Overview